Matthew-Collins-Defra/elm-api-boilerplate/readme.md

 ## Tasks

 Build tasks are maintained as shell scripts in the `bin` directory.

-These depend largely on Node programs, which are called via `npm-scripts` for simplicity and run in containers so that the only direct dependency is Docker.
+These mostly execute Node programs in containers via `docker-compose` in order to minimise dependencies on the host system.
+The Node programs are defined as `npm-scripts` in `package.json`.

 ## Testing